 View estimated cost of attendance page.

 The School of Education current semester schedule is available from the link below.
 Because we have multiple cohorts for many of our programs, please check the schedule carefully to be sure you know the correct section number before you register.
 Once you have the course and section number, you may register online through GENISYS, Regent’s general student information system.
-If you are a Professional Learning for Graduate Credit student, click here for more information about our Professional Learning course offerings.
+If you are a Professional Learning for Graduate Credit student, learn more about our Professional Learning course offerings.
 Course descriptions are available in the University catalog.